pambot/ozymandias/README.md

     python video_preprocess.py

-Open up `channels.json` and fill it in with your own spoof metadata (in real life, this should be on a database).
+Open up `channels.json` and fill it in with your own spoof metadata.
+In real life, this should definitely be on a database, but I left it as a JSON file due to time constraints.

 ## Running the Scripts
 These commands are for running the scripts found in the `src/` directory.
 I'm putting them here in one place, but you may not want to run these in the same node.

     # run the kafka producers
-    for t in <list of topics> ; do python src/ozy_producer.py data/$t.mp4 &
+    for t in $(seq 0 <number of channels - 1>) ; do
+    python src/ozy_producer.py data/$t.mp4 &
     done